 Who does not want to live a better life?
 The overwhelming majority of Americans is living from paycheck to paycheck instead.
 We have a solution, but along with these tips, you'll need some discipline, patience, and diligence to make significant changes in your finances and take control over your life.

 The best financial advice you can get is to live within your means.
 This sounds almost impossible with a low monthly income and a list of recurring expenses.
-However, you can meet all your expenses without borrowing no matter how much you make every month.
+However, you can meet all your expenses without resorting to quick payday loans and borrowing no matter how much you make every month.
 In fact, you can save a few dollars every month for emergencies.
 You may wondering how to get by until the end of the month?
 Here are some tips that will help you live on a low budget and actually save some money every month.

 1. Create a Budget and Follow it Strictly

 One reason why it seems impossible to save or survive on a low income is spending without a plan.
 Every item at the store seems like a basic need when you do not have a plan.
-Create a budget and allocate a specific amount of money to each item.
+Create your personal budget and allocate a specific amount of money to each item.

 Start with the basic items such as: